Coor's climate goals approved by Science Based Targets

 Scope 2 includes indirect emissions from premises where Coor has operational control of excess energy use.
 The long-term goal is to use only renewable energy sources to meet the demand for electricity, heating, and cooling in the premises.

 Scope 3 includes remaining indirect emissions from purchased goods and services, as well as capital goods, employee commuting, waste management and distribution.
 Emissions from purchased goods and services constitute the majority of Coor’s climate impact.
-In addition to the goal that 75% of suppliers adopt targets in line with SBTi for scope 3 emissions, Coor has also set the target of reducing emissions from food and drink by 30% by 2025 compared to the baseline year 2018.
+In addition to the goal that 75% of suppliers adopt targets in line with SBTi for scope 3 emissions, Coor has also set the target of reducing emissions from food and beverage by 30% by 2025 compared to the baseline year 2018.